'A new life:' Wife finds new kidney for husband through extensive digital and billboard campaign - KTVZ

 “The call came and and it was remarkable, and within five minutes my phone was ringing and it was Tom,” she said.
 “We’ve got a match, we’ve got a match!”

 Jan.
-3, Tom undergoes the life-saving kidney transplant at UW-Health Hospital.
+2, Tom underwent the life-saving kidney transplant at UW-Health Hospital.
 His donor is a complete stranger who stepped up.
 He’s a man from southeast Wisconsin who happened to see CBS 58’s initial story on the campaign.

 “Our donor saw the interview on channel 58, CBS, and immediately he went.
 He saw it, he was moved and went to fill out the form,” Karen said.
 “He felt called by God.”